← Journeys

 avidyāsmitārāgadveṣābhiniveśāḥ kleśāḥ

-Yoga Sūtras · 3 View full →
+Yoga Sūtras · 3 Full text →

 Five roots.
 Ignorance, egoism, attachment, aversion, fear of death.
 All suffering sprouts from here.